Filimon-Coding/Filimon-Coding/README.md

 * Passion for tech that solves real-world problems
 * Focus on web dev, algorithms, Linux, and healthcare IT
 * Contributing to open source and learning daily
-* Background in both IT and bioengineering
+* Background in both IT and Bioengineering
 * Interested in tech-health solutions like medical data analysis and diagnostics

 ---